liyunze-coding/coworking-website/src/pages/specs.md

 In this section, we will discuss the minimum computer specification requirements for coworking streams.
 The minimum specifications should be suffice for a comfortable streaming and viewing experience.

+Note: Some smaller study streamers use their smartphones to stream.
+This is a great option for those who are just starting out, but it is not recommended for long-term streaming, due to limited settings and limited interactivity with viewers.

 <details>
 <summary>CPU</summary>